Palm Beach, Queensland: Transport

-The Gold Coast Highway goes through the eastern section of the suburb going past the main shopping centre and restaurants (eighth ave to fourth ave), with the Pacific Motorway on the western side.
-Palm Beach Ave connects the Gold Coast Highway to the Motorway and the neighbouring suburb of Elanora.
-19th Avenue also continues into Elanora past Palm Beach state school, 19th ave shopping centre, and into Guineas Creek Rd.
+The Gold Coast Highway runs through the eastern section of the suburb, past the main shopping centre and restaurants (Eighth Avenue to Fourth Avenue), with the Pacific Motorway on the western side.
+Palm Beach Avenue connects the Gold Coast Highway to the Motorway and the neighbouring suburb of Elanora.
+19th Avenue also continues into Elanora past Palm Beach State School, 19th Avenue Shopping Centre, and into Guineas Creek Road.